GraphPFN: A Prior-Data Fitted Graph Foundation Model

-More recent works, such as G2T-FM~\citep{G2TFM} and TabGFM~\citep{TabGFM}, have explored leveraging tabular foundation models to better address feature diversity in graph datasets.
+More recent works, such as G2T-FM~\citep{G2TFM}, TAG~\citep{TAG}, and TabPFN-GN~\citep{choi2025can}, have explored leveraging tabular foundation models to better address feature diversity in graph datasets.
 These approaches incorporate hand-crafted features, for example, neighborhood-aggregated features or Laplacian positional encodings, to effectively convert graph information into tabular features.
-Empirical results show that these methods achieve strong results, always significantly outperforming prior GFMs~\citep{OpenGraph, AnyGraph, GCOPE, TsGnn, GraphAny} and frequently outperforming well-tuned GNNs trained from scratch~\citep{kipf2016semi, hamilton2017inductive, velivckovic2017graph, shi2020masked} with improved architectures \citep{platonov2023critical}, supporting the utility of employing tabular foundation models as a basis for learning on graph data.
+Empirical results show that these methods achieve strong results, always significantly outperforming prior GFMs and frequently outperforming well-tuned classic GNNs~\citep{kipf2017semi, hamilton2017inductive, velivckovic2018graph, shi2021masked} which are trained from scratch on each dataset and use improved architectures from \citet{platonov2023critical}, thus supporting the utility of employing tabular foundation model approaches as a basis for learning on graph data.